kapplan/ARIMA/README.md

 - Understand the characteristics of the inflation rate data.
 Identify trends, seasonality, and any patterns that might influence the inflation rate.
-- Build a model that can predict the future values of inflation rate in Poland for the latter half of 2023 using HICP data.
+- Build a model that can predict the future values of inflation rate in Poland for the first half of 2024 using HICP data.

 ### Problem definition